RichardRed0x/checkonchain/research_articles/our_network_articles/week1_20191225/week1.md

 ## Insight 5 - Privacy Mixing Performance
-Decred rolled out the first phase of it's privacy implementation based on the CoinShuffle++ protocol this August.
-Privacy mixing is integrated with the PoS Ticket system, given tickets are a consistent denomination, constantly in circulation and pseudo-randomly selected to validate.
-This makes for a strong and large anonymity set.
+Decred rolled out the first phase of it's privacy implementation based on the CoinShuffle++ protocol in August.
+Privacy mixing has been integrated with the PoS Ticket system to take advantage of consistency in DCR denominations, consistent circulation and pseudo-random selection.
+This makes for a consistently large and rotating anonymity set.
 In the four months since launch, over 20% of the DCR supply has participated in privacy mixing.

 ![insight_5.png](images/insight_5.jpg)